archaeoklammt/DFKV_data_model/linked_art_model.md

 ### definition of "data record" in the project

 A data record in the databases of the "Deutsch-französische Kunstvermittlung"-projects represents a digital information object, that collects structured and semi-structured data.
 A data record consists firstly of the reference to one or more sources with bibliographic informations (always) and a quotation (often) and secondly of keywords (mostly), a description (often) and the categorization of the source-type (sometimes).
 Thirdly rights statements and activities are documenting the creation, curation and terms of usage of the data record.
 There is no entity like a person, a book or a date that forms the spine of the record, but a record represents the information, that a researcher collected and tagged one or more written sources, s/he evaluated as relevant for the project (s. for more information [link to project at website DFK](https://dfk-paris.org/de/page/deutsch-franz%C3%B6sische-kunstvermittlung-1871%E2%80%931940-und-1945%E2%80%931960-2389.html)).
-Each data record was part of one of the three former databases, which were technically aligned as early 2004 to one database that consists of 60$$ data records.
+Each data record was part of one of the three former databases, which were technically aligned as early 2004 to one database that consists of approximately 6000 data records.

 ### Prerequisites for applying linked.art , context of the data set and identifier